usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 Both the items and properties are properly identified as `entities`.

-`generate_mediawiki_jsons` support qualifiers but it is **memoryless** It has the following requirements of the kgtk file in addtion to the official specification:
+`generate-mediawiki-jsons` support qualifiers but it is **memoryless** It has the following requirements of the kgtk file in addtion to the official specification:

 1. The qualifer edge has to follow the corresponding statement edge **immediately**.
 Qualifier edge's `node1` needs to be the statement edge's `id`.
 This is the only way to identify the relationship between statement edge and its qualifier.
 2. To avoid duplicated creation of jsons, statements with the same subject should be **close** to each other.
 The definition of **closeness** here means that they can't exceed the number of edges before two jsonl serializations.
 If `Q1` is met as a subject in line **1**, and after **1000** lines the json gets serialized into `kgtk0.jsonl`.
 However, if `Q1` is met again as a subject at line **1200** which will be serialized into `kgtk1.jsonl`.
 When loading into the Elasticsearch, whichever one has the label or description will be indexed.
 When querying by id `Q1` both records will be returned.